Wadena, Minnesota

-Wadena (/wəˈdiːnə/ wə-DEEN-ə) is a city in Otter Tail and Wadena counties in the State of Minnesota.
+Wadena (/wəˈdiːnə/ wə-DEEN-ə) is a city in Otter Tail and Wadena counties in the state of Minnesota.
 It is about one hundred sixty miles northwest of the Minneapolis – Saint Paul metro area.
 The population was 4,325 at the 2020 census.
 It is the county seat of Wadena County.

 Wadena is an agricultural community and serves as a region hub for the Tri county area.
 Wadena is located at the crossroads of Highway 10 and Highway 71.
-There is many small businesses in town with several large businesses in town.
-Some of those large employers include Tri County Health Care, Homecrest Outdoor Furniture, Mason Brothers Wholesale Grocery, Russ Davis Wholesale, Kern Laser Technology, Timber Roots Trussing, Ag Reliant, and Willis Rubber Company.

 History

 The first permanent settlement at Wadena was made in 1871.
 The city is named after Chief Wadena, an Ojibwe Indian chief of the late 19th century in northwestern Minnesota.
 A post office has been in operation at Wadena since 1873.
 Wadena was incorporated in 1881.
 Four properties in Wadena are listed on the National Register of Historic Places: the Commercial Hotel built circa 1885, the Wadena Fire and City Hall built in 1912, the Northern Pacific Passenger Depot built in 1915, and the Peterson-Biddick Seed and Feed Company built 1916–1936.